HFSKSN/hfsksn.github.io/docs/03-Component-Selection/Component-Selection.md

 ## Module's Selected Major Components

-The following sections are the selected major components necessary for the Human-Machine Interface module to function.
-According to the project requirements, this subsystem must have a 3.3 volt switching regulator, a sensor for users to input commands into the interface, and an OLED screen to display data.
+The following sections are the selected major components necessary for the Gyroscope module to function.
+According to the project requirements, this subsystem must have a surface-mounted 3.3 volt switching regulator as well as a sensor which is capable of sending gyroscopic data to the camera arm of the boat and is compatible with either the PIC18 or ESP32

 ### Power Management